-Published: about 2 years ago by Lauren King.
+Published: over 2 years ago by Lauren King.

 It starts with that obnoxious word on the lips of every Ted Talk.
 The word that is practically inscribed in the binding of every guide to start your own business.